Invasion of the Body Snatchers: Plot

-The next morning, truckloads of the giant pods arrive in the town center.
-They listen as police chief Nick Grivett directs the others to take them to neighboring towns to be planted and used to replace their populations.
-Kauffman and Belicec, both of whom are now also "pod people", arrive at Bennell's office with new pods for Becky and Bennell.
-They reveal that an extraterrestrial life form is responsible for the invasion.
-After their takeover, humanity will lose all emotions and sense of individuality, creating a simplistic, bleak world.
+They observe truckloads of the pods arrive downtown.
+Chief Nick Grivett directs the others to take them to towns to be planted and used to replace their populations.
+Dan and Jack arrive at Miles's office with pods for Becky and Miles, and say they and Teddy are now members of an extraterrestrial race which arrived on Earth through seeds which sprouted the pods.
+After their takeover, humanity will lose all emotions and sense of individuality.